BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-04-09-kubecon-europe-2024.md

 ⏩ [Empowering Efficiency: PEAKS - Orchestrating Power-Aware Kubernetes Scheduling](https://www.youtube.com/watch?v=WPrSnZ4lyjw)

 Peaks aims to optimize the energy consumption of a kubernetes cluster during scheduling.
 Peaks relies on pre-trained ML models vs energy consumption to predict the most suitable nodes.
-The tool is not yet available, but development is progressing and a `Kubernetes Enhancement Proposal` will be opened in the sig-scheduling project.
+The tool is not yet available, but development is progressing and a *Kubernetes Enhancement Proposal* will be opened in the sig-scheduling project.

 Both tools represent significant advances towards more sustainable computing, and reflect the Kubernetes community's commitment to responsible innovation.

 ### Finops

 Reducing -- or optimizing -- infrastructure costs has been a recurring topic at KubeCon for as long as we remember.
-Every year, there are talks about basic tools like HPA or ideas like using Spot instances (like we do, for 100% our worker nodes!).
+Every year, there are talks about basic tools like HPA or ideas like using Spot instances *(like we do, for 100% our worker nodes!)*.
 This time, Karpenter has clearly become a leader.

 The basics being covered, costs are still too high, and reducing them is getting even more complex than before as more stuff is deployed to Kubernetes.
 Thinks GPU-based or long-running workloads, for example.

-We are beginning to see more and more approaches using machine learning to forecast how much resources will be needed at a given time, depending on past data.
+We are beginning to see more and more approaches using **machine learning to forecast how much resources will be needed at a given time**, depending on past data.
 We, like others, have implemented [our own pre-scaling mechanism](/2022/02/03/prescaling.html) -- not based on ML yet, though.

 ### Kubernetes and Developer experience

-DevOps and Ops, who manipulate Kubernetes and its objects everyday, we tend to forget: Kubernetes is not (perceived as) easy for our developers colleagues, who only write manifests every once in a while or use kubectl when their app fails.
+DevOps and Ops, who manipulate Kubernetes and its objects everyday, we tend to forget: Kubernetes is not *(perceived as)* easy for our developers colleagues, who only write manifests every once in a while or use kubectl when their app fails.

 During “Developers Demand UX for K8s”, Mairin Duffy and Conor Cowman presented the results of an UX research they did amongst Kubernetes users and identified the main issues developers encounter with it.
-Debugging network issues, YAML (indentation, lack of validation, clean export), the infamous Crash Loop (and disappering logs), CLI vs GUI… Yeah, we’ve had all of those!
+Debugging network issues, YAML *(indentation, lack of validation, clean export)*, the infamous Crash Loop *(and disappering logs)*, CLI vs GUI… Yeah, we’ve had all of those!

-We have partially solved some of these issues, both with technical solutions (Helm + Helmfile, reusable Github Action workflows) and training sessions, but debugging is still a pain :-/
+We have partially solved some of these issues, both with technical solutions *(Helm + Helmfile, reusable Github Action workflows)* and training sessions, but debugging is still a pain :-/

 ## Things we are currently working on